Mets crush Pirates 13-4 on Lindor grand slam, 10-run sixth

 Aaron Loup (3-0) pitched a scoreless sixth for the win.

-After an easy 10-pitch first inning, New York starter Taijuan Walker started the next frame by loading the bases.
+After an easy 10-pitch first inning, Walker started the next frame by loading the bases.
 The tall right-hander then hit light-hitting Michael Perez in the thigh to score Ben Gamel, giving Pittsburgh an early lead.

 Batting left-handed, Jonathan Villar lined Brubaker’s first pitch of the third inning for a solo homer.
 James McCann followed with a soft single onto the outfield grass and later scored from first when Nimmo lined a double in the gap.